Team-Spoofemon/finding-joy/game/assets/story/scene3.md

 ---b) path ---

-*stage:* JOY becomes angry.
+*stage:* JOY is angry.

 JOY
 The next client is coming.
 I've gotta go.

 *stage:* JOY exits right.
-IDOLA becomes sad and faces right.
+IDOLA is sad and faces right.

 IDOLA
 What the hell just happened?
 Thanks, Obama.